How IR Spectrometers Work & How We Save You Time & Money

-This method relies on the fact that molecules absorb frequencies in a way that is characteristic of their unique structures.
-This is the resonant frequencies of each chemical, and the absorbed radiation matches the vibrational frequency.
-This occurs because the energies are affected by the masses of the atoms, the unique shapes of the molecular potential energy surfaces, and the vibronic coupling.
+IR spectroscopy relies on the fact that molecules absorb frequencies in a way that is characteristic of their unique structures.
+This includes the resonant frequencies of each chemical.
+The absorbed radiation matches the vibrational frequency, which occurs because the energies are affected by the masses of the atoms, the unique shapes of the molecular potential energy surfaces, and the vibronic coupling.

-For a sample to be considered IR active, it needs to be able to experience changes in the dipole moment.
+For a sample to be considered IR active, it needs to experience changes in the dipole moment.
 This refers to vibrational modes, which are a measure of vibrational freedom that varies with the number of atoms and whether the structure is linear or nonlinear.

 Uses, Benefits, & FTIR Spectrometer Device Cost